DekodeInteraktiv/fundy-extension-wp/README.md

 # Fundy Extension for WordPress

-Provides a WordPress integration for displaying donation forms.
+Provides a WordPress integration for displaying various fundraising related content, like donation forms and receipts.

 ## Repositories